Emarald64/music_player/readme.md

     "id": "music_player",
 }
 ```
+5. Install godotsteam from the godot asset store
+6. Make whatever changes you want
-5. Open `mods/music_player/mod_packer.gd` and press File->Run which should create the file music_player.pck in the root of the project
+7. Open `mods/music_player/mod_packer.gd` and press File->Run which should create the file music_player.pck in the root of the project
-6. Zip the new pck file and the mod.json in this repository together
+8. Zip the new pck file and the mod.json in this repository together